5 Snack Recipes for Autoimmune Wellness

 The AIP diet works through two primary phases.

-In the first or “elimination” phase, the diet has you remove any foods that might cause gut inflammation or that might trigger an autoimmune response.
+In the first or “elimination” phase, the diet has you remove any foods that might cause gut irritation or that might trigger an autoimmune response.
 For example, the diet will have you avoid or remove foods like dairy products, grains, nuts, seeds, eggs, and more depending on how problematic they are for your symptoms.

 In the second or “reintroduction” phase, the avoided foods will be very gradually reintroduced into your diet, one at a time.
 When you do this with individual foods, you can then learn what foods really cause autoimmune responses and what you can safely eat going forward.